bsewp045/Diagrams-Code-Presentation/docs/content.md

 # Nodes

-- A node represents a system component
+- A node represents a single system component
 - A node consists of three parts:
   - a provider
   - a resource type